 Projects and campaigns

-The EUN manages for the European two large initiative:
+The EUN manages two large initiative for the European Commission:

 eTwinning – it supports projects of collaborative learning between schools and reach 440 thousand teacher in more than 170 schools.